CSUBioGroup/KAICD/README.md

 After doing this, you can get 3 new files: ***data.csv***, ***note_corpus.txt***, ***title_corpus.txt***.

 ## 2. How to train the model
-Firstly, you need import the package.
+Firstly, you need to import the package.
 ```python
 from utils import *
 from model import *